-• Be matriculating University at Buffalo students at the time of the Graduate School Application submission.
+- Be matriculating University at Buffalo students at the time of PPS submission. - Have completed at least 8 of the 12 prerequisite courses, including ES 207, OT 201, PHY 101, and STA 119.
+Note: Students may request permission to apply to the professional sequence if taking OT 201 in the semester they apply, and they should contact the OT program coordinator with that request prior to applying.

-- Have completed at least 8 of the 12 prerequisite courses, including ES 207, OT 201, PHY 101, and STA 119.
-Note: Students may request permission to apply to the professional sequence if taking OT 201 in the semester they apply, and they should contact the OT program coordinator with that request prior to applying. - Complete all prerequisite courses with a grade of C- or better. - Have a minimum GPA of 2.8 in all prerequisite courses. - Complete 70 hours of volunteer work in a United States occupational therapy setting providing direct patient/client care under the supervision of an occupational therapist (within the past two years); the volunteer form is to be submitted with the Promotion to Professional Sequence form and applicants must earn a rating of "Excellent" or "Good".
-(Note: this is modified for students applying in 2023 due to COVID restrictions on volunteer availability.
-See http://sphhp.buffalo.edu/rehabilitation-science/education/occupational-therapy-bsms/admissions.html - Complete a Graduate School Application, which includes a personal statement, by January12th of the year in which they plan to begin the professional program.
-Download and review the OT Program Technical Standards and upload the signed form into your Graduate School Application Manager indicating the student is able to meet the technical standards with or without reasonable accommodation.
-The OT Program Technical Standards form: https://publichealth.buffalo.edu/rehabilitation-science/education/occupational-therapy-bsms/admissions/professional-sequence.html.
+- Complete all prerequisite courses with a grade of C or better. - Have a minimum GPA of 2.8 in all prerequisite courses. - Complete 70 hours of volunteer work in a United States occupational therapy setting providing direct patient/client care under the supervision of an occupational therapist (within the past two years); the volunteer form is to be submitted with the Promotion to Professional Sequence form and applicants must earn a rating of "Excellent" or "Good".
+(Note: this is modified for students applying in 2021 and 2022 due to COVID restrictions on volunteer availability.
+Seehttp://sphhp.buffalo.edu/rehabilitation-science/education/occupational-therapy-bsms/admissions.html - Complete a Promotion to Professional Sequence form, which includes a personal statement, by January 6th of the year in which they plan to begin the professional program - Review the OT Program Technical Standards and include the documentation form with the Promotion to Professional Sequence Application indicating the student is able to meet the technical standards with or without reasonable accommodation

-All prerequisite and general education courses must be successfully completed in order to be eligible to take PAS 407: Gross Human Anatomy.
+All prerequisite and general education courses must be successfully completed in order to be eligible to take ANA 407: Gross Human Anatomy.

 Promotion to the professional program is competitive based on the strength of the application including (but not limited to) grade point average, volunteer reference, and personal statement.
 All applications are reviewed by a faculty committee to determine admission.
 Specific requirements are based on calendar year of becoming a pre-OT track student and criteria set forth in the Early Assurance letter, if applicable.
-Students should contact the SPHHP Office for Academic and Student Affairs (OASA) at 716-829-6769 or by email at sphhp-oas-huffalo.edu for details about their admission criteria.
+Students should contact the SPHHP Office for Academic and Student Affairs (OASA) at 716-829-6769 or by email at sphhp-oasa-abuffalo.edu for details about their admission criteria.

-The OT Professional Program Application in the Graduate School Application Manager will be available online by late November.
+The OT Professional Program Application in the e Graduate School Application Manager will be available online by late November.

 Students will be notified of their standing in March of the year they apply.
 Students may be either provisionally accepted, offered placement on a wait list, or not accepted.
-Students who are not accepted are not eligible to take PAS 407 as an OT student and must reapply to be considered for the OT program in the future.
+Students who are not accepted are not eligible to take ANA 407 as an OT student and must reapply to be considered for the OT program in the future.

-Students who are provisionally accepted are fully admitted to the program after successful completion of PAS 407 in the summer of year 2.
+Students who are provisionally accepted are fully admitted to the program after successful completion of ANA 407 in the summer of year 2.

-Students placed on the wait list may be fully admitted to the program upon successful completion of PAS 407 on a space available basis.
+Students placed on the wait list may be fully admitted to the program upon successful completion of ANA 407 on a space available basis.

-Students who do not successfully complete PAS 407 are not admitted to the program and must reapply to the program.
+Students who do not successfully complete ANA 407 are not admitted to the program and must reapply to the program.

-Students must complete all UB curriculum requirements, except the capstone requirement, prior to starting the professional phase of the program.
+Students must complete all general education requirements prior to starting the professional phase of the program.